 Amsterdam based abstract architectural painter, Daniel Mullen, was born in Glasgow, Scotland 1985.
 He graduated in 2011 with a BFA from the Gerrit Rietveld Academy.
-Mullen has exhibited internationally; London, Vancouver, New York and most recently had his first museum show in Berlin.
-His work has also been acquired by notable private and corporate collections.
+Mullen has exhibited internationally; London, New York, Sao Paulo, and most recently had his first museum show in Berlin.
+His work has also been acquired by notable private, corporate, and public collections.
+Mullen calls himself a “devoted craftsman” who meticulously creates his works without digital or mechanical aid.

 Daniel Mullen is working in collaboration with artist and filmaker Lucy Codes Engelman to create this series of works.